dibyendumajumdar/nanojit/README.md

 ```

+## More examples
+I am trying to use NanoJIT as the backend for a C compiler - you can see more examples of [NanoJIT LIR here](https://github.com/dibyendumajumdar/dmr_c/tree/master/nanojit-backend).

 ## Building Nanojit
 While the goal of this project is to create a standalone build of Nanojit, the original folder structure of avmplus is maintained so that merging upstream changes is easier.